elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 For example source data to figure 2 will be called:

-elife-00666-fig2-data1-v1.rtf
+elife-00666-fig2-data1.rtf

-For example source data to figure 2-Figure Supplement 3 will be called:
+For example source data to figure 3-figure supplement 1 will be called:

-elife-00666-fig3-figsupp1-data1.rtf
+elife-00666-fig3-figsupp1-data1.xls

 ###### code